xircleag/layer-patch/js/README.md

 ## Layer Websocket Example

-An example of using this library for receiving operations from the Layer Platform's Websocket API:
+This example shows using this library for receiving operations from the Layer Platform's Websocket API.

+It depends upon the getObjectCallback and changeCallbacks documented below.

 ```

+// Setup an object cache into which we will write new objects
 var objectCache = {};

 // This example does not define what an EventManager is, but assumes it has a trigger method.